smapiot/Piral.Blazor/README.md

 - `OutputFolder`: Sets the temporary output folder for the generated pilet (default: `..\piral~`).
 - `ConfigFolder`: Sets the folder where the config files are stored (default: *empty*, i.e., current project folder).
 - `MocksFolder`: Sets the folder where the Kras mock files are stored (default: `.\mocks`).
+- `PiletPriority`: Sets the optional priority of the pilet when loading.
+Blazor pilet DLLs with higher numbers will always be loaded before the current DLL (default: *none*).

 A more extensive example: